Coda17/HeaderEditor/README.md

 # HeaderEditor
-A middleware to edits request and response headers.
+A middleware for editing request headers.